Local Election Reform

 In Spring 2016, amendments to LECFA established limits on spending by candidates, elector organizations and third party advertising sponsors during the campaign period (the 29-day period up to and including General Voting Day).
 Expense limits for candidates and elector organizations follow a consistent formula that is generally based on the population of a community.
 These changes will be in effect for the 2018 general local elections.
 Expense limit amounts, including spending limits for third party advertising sponsors, will be published by Elections BC no later than May 31st of the year of a general local election.

 In Fall 2017, amendments to LECFA banned organizations (such as unions and corporations), and individuals who are not British Columbia residents, from providing contributions to candidates, elector organizations, and third party advertising sponsors.
 The amendments also established limits on contributions made to candidates and elector organizations.
 Contributions made to the election campaigns of a candidate or elector organization are now limited to $1,200 per donor per year.
 This means that one donor’s total contributions to the election campaign for an elector organization and all of its endorsed candidates cannot exceed $1,200 per year.
+As an exception, during 2018, unendorsed candidates can contribute up to $2,400 to their own election campaigns and endorsed candidates can contribute an additional $1,200 – in total – to the election campaign of their endorsing elector organization.
 These changes are retroactive to October 31, 2017, and will apply to all local elections starting with the 2018 general local elections.

-For more information on campaign financing rules in local elections, please contact Elections BC or visit:
+For more information on campaign financing rules in local elections, contact Elections BC or visit: